Custom-Surgical-GmbH/BlogNew/content/blog/04-custom-surgical-launches-the-microrec-app/index.md

 title: Custom Surgical launches the MicroREC App
 date: 2020-11-25
 tags: ["Technology"]
-description: "CCustom Surgical launched an app for ophthalmologists who needs to record microscope imaging in high-quality.
+description: "Custom Surgical launched an app for ophthalmologists who needs to record microscope imaging in high-quality.
 Get to know what is behind this. "
 image: "./new-microrec-app.jpg"
 author: by Maria-Cristina V.
 views: 900